-Trump: It's 'time to act with urgency' against North Korea's nuclear ambitions
+Trump strikes optimistic tone on North Korea

 The joint news conference came as tensions flare over the quickening pace of North Korea's nuclear and ballistic missile programs.
 Trump's visit here marks a critical moment in the US-South Korea alliance -- and a test.
 Trump has sought to push a more aggressive approach to the North Korean threat, whereas Moon rose to power on a platform of increased dialogue with Pyongyang.

-Trump has also been fiercely critical of KORUS, the free trade agreement between the US and South Korea, suggesting earlier this year he might terminate it, and Trump is expected to press Moon for changes to the deal.
+Trump has also been fiercely critical of KORUS, the free-trade agreement between the US and South Korea, suggesting earlier this year he might terminate it, and Trump said Tuesday the two had discussed making changes to the agreement -- though he tempered his rhetoric on the issue during the joint appearance.

 Trump kicked off his visit here with a stop at Camp Humphreys, a joint US-South Korean base, where he sat down for lunch with troops from both countries creating a photo opportunity drawing attention to the critical military alliance.
 Nearly 30,000 US troops are stationed in South Korea.